Rachelcassar/personalwebsite/content/home/experience.md

     date_end: ''
     description: |2-

-        * Evo psych project on care-giving in primates
+        * Project on care-giving in humans and non-primates
-        * Chimpanzee face stimuli using WebMorph and Photoshop
+        * Human and non-primate face stimuli using WebMorph and Photoshop
-        * Eye tracking study design and execution with chimpanzees
+        * Eye tracking study design and execution
-        * Analysing eye gaze data
+        * Analysing eye gaze and pupil size data

   - title: Research assistant